 General Reserves are a working balance to help cushion the impact of uneven cash flows and avoid unnecessary borrowing and as a contingency to cushion the impact of unexpected events or emergencies.
-The Authority's General Reserves are detailed in the Reserves Strategy at Appendix 5.
+The Authority's General Reserves are detailed in the Reserves Strategy at Appendix 5 to the 2020/21 Budget Report.